hashicorp/terraform/website/source/docs/internals/providers/schema.html.md

 # Understanding the Schema

-The concept of a Schema is pretty central to the way Terraform’s Providers work, so it’s worth exploring some of the advanced tools Providers have at their disposal to help Terraform do the right thing.
-The idea of the Schema, itself, can be reductively explained as the “type system” of a Terraform Resource or Data Source, but it goes a little deeper than that.
-It has all the information you’d expect: the type of information (a string, an integer, a list, etc.) that it expects, whether that information is optional or computed, etc.; but it also has a bunch of special features that can be defined for each property.
+The concept of a Schema is pretty central to the way Terraform's Providers work, so it's worth exploring some of the advanced tools Providers have at their disposal to help Terraform do the right thing.
+The idea of the Schema, itself, can be reductively explained as the "type system" of a Terraform Resource or Data Source, but it goes a little deeper than that.
+It has all the information you'd expect: the type of information (a string, an integer, a list, etc.) that it expects, whether that information is optional or computed, etc.; but it also has a bunch of special features that can be defined for each property.

 ## Working With Computed

-There are some fields on an Resource or Data Source that can’t be influenced by the user at all, which the API provider is the source of truth for.
+There are some fields on an Resource or Data Source that can't be influenced by the user at all, which the API provider is the source of truth for.
 Things like the timestamp a resource was created, or the ID of a resource.
 For these special properties, Terraform wants to notice when users mistakenly set them in